tom2tomtomtom/bread/AUTHENTICATION_SYSTEM_COMPLETE.md

 **Production Ready**: ✅ **FULLY DEPLOYED**
 **User Experience**: 🎨 **EXCEPTIONAL**

-The BREAD authentication system now represents the gold standard for secure, user-friendly authentication with comprehensive monitoring and error handling.
+The AIDEAS authentication system now represents the gold standard for secure, user-friendly authentication with comprehensive monitoring and error handling.
 It's ready for enterprise deployment with confidence! 🚀